Limboid/artificial-grammar-toolkit/README.md

 Creative (Blender)

-- Adds FictionNode, NonfictionNode, StoryNode, ChapterNode, SectionNode, ParagraphNode, RyhmeNode and modifies the generic language nodes to support writing several types of literature
+- Adds FictionNode, NonfictionNode, StoryNode, ChapterNode, SectionNode, ParagraphNode, RhymeNode and modifies the generic language nodes to support writing several types of literature
 - Adds nodes for common music primitives and imports MIDI synthesizers
 - Adds STTNode for speech generation
 - Uses blender's ImageNode and SceneNode to generate accompanying images or animations (2d or 3d)